BMW starter replacement does not have to be hard. Read on to learn how to quickly test and replace a bad starter in your BMW the right way.

 The first thing I do before anything else on these beemers is run a external ground.
 This will quickly determine if we have a broken ground strap.

-This will especially look good to your customer if they come for a second opinion and you confirm they do not need the starter that shop xyz tried selling them.
+This will especially look good to your customer if they come for a second opinion and you confirm they do not need the BMW starter replacement that shop xyz tried selling them.

 Create a solid ground between the engine and the chassis.
 Be sure to use a beefy jumper cable.